ossner/TUMGAD/src/Algorithms/Graphs/APSP/FloydWarshall/Floyd-Warshall.md

 ![](../../../../../resources/FWInitTable.png)

 Now, step by step we look at the next node lexicographically (a first) and iterate through the column of a line by line.
-The node at the current step will be labeled x.
+The node at the current step will be labelled x.

 We will have to start another iteration over the line of a, call that y.